PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

-That API was the [Shape Detection API](https://wicg.github.io/shape-detection-api/#introduction) that is currently in the [WICG](https://github.com/wicg/) in an incubation and experiementation phase and is a nice incremental addition to the platform.
+That API was the [Shape Detection API](https://wicg.github.io/shape-detection-api/#introduction) that is currently in the [WICG](https://github.com/wicg/) in an incubation and experimentation phase and is a nice incremental addition to the platform.

 The Shape Detection API is interesting because it creates a standard interface